-If the total is \$600 or more, enter the amount of the total deferrals during the year for the nonemployee from all nonqualified deferred compensation (NQDC) plans subject to the provisions of section 409A.
+Enter the amount of the total deferrals during the year of at least \$600 for the nonemployee from all nonqualified deferred compensation (NQDC) plans subject to the provisions of section 409A.
 The deferrals during the year include earnings on the current year and prior year deferrals.
-For additional information, see Notice 2005-1, which is available on page 274 of Internal Revenue Bulletin 2005-2 at www.irs.gov/pub/irs-irbs/irb05-02.
+For additional information, see Notice 2005-1, which is available on page 274 of Internal Revenue Bulletin 2005-2 at www.irs.gov/pub/irs-irbs/irb05-02.pdf.